Emergency advice

 4. Primary survey - breathing - check casualty is breathing normally

 Breathing.
 You now need to check if the casualty is breathing normally.
-Place your ear above their mouth, looking down their body.
+Keep the airway held open, place your ear above their mouth and look down at their chest.
 Listen for sounds of breathing and see if you can feel their breath on your cheek.
 Watch to see if their chest moves.
-Do this for 10 seconds.
+Do this for no more than 10 seconds.

-• If they are unresponsive and not breathing, you need to call 999/112 for emergency help and start CPR straight away.
+• If they are unresponsive and not breathing normally, you need to call 999 or 112 for emergency help and start CPR straight away.
 Ask a helper to find and bring a defibrillator (AED).

-• If they are responsive and breathing move on to circulation.
+• If they are responsive and breathing normally move on to circulation.

 5. Primary survey - circulation - check for severe bleeding

 Circulation.
-Once you have established they are breathing, look and check for any signs of severe bleeding.
+Once you have established that they are breathing normally, look and check for any signs of severe bleeding.

 • If they are bleeding severely you will need to control and treat the bleeding by applying direct pressure to the wound.
-Call 999/112 for emergency help.
+Call 999 or 112 for emergency help.

-• If they are unresponsive and breathing but with no bleeding, put them in the recovery position and call 999/112 for emergency help.
+• If they are unresponsive and breathing normally but with no bleeding, put them in the recovery position and call 999 or 112 for emergency help.

 Our training courses: